 Distribution list

-Keep up to date by signing up to our emailing list; use this link.
+Keep up to date by signing up to our emailing list.

-The Communications Group in the department regularly needs to engage with its stakeholders to formulate policy and develop legislation.
+The Communications and Media Group in the department regularly engages with its stakeholders to formulate policy and develop legislation.
 We also hold information sessions from time to time.
 To improve our outreach and engagement with all stakeholders we are re-building and updating our email distribution list.
-If you are an industry participant (eg a carrier or a carriage service provider) or an advisor to the industry, you will find this list of benefit.
-It will focus upon policy development in the following areas:
+If you are an industry participant (e.g. a carrier or a carriage service provider) or an advisor to the industry, you may find it useful to subscribe to our mailing list.
+It focuses on policy development in the following areas:

 - New & Emerging Technologies